Church of St. Johns, Vilnius: History

+In 1989, the frescoes in the Chapels of St. Anne and Mary, Mother of Consolation, were restored in 1989.
+In 1990, the church was returned to the faithful, and the parish was re-established.
+The church was consecrated on 11 October 1991.
+Priests from the Jesuit Order also returned to the church.
+On his visit to Lithuania in 1993, Pope John Paul II held a meeting with intellectuals in the church.
+The installation and consecration of the grand organ were completed in 2000.
+After the church was returned to the faithful, its first prefect was Jonas Algimantas Boruta, who subsequently became Bishop of Samogitia.
+Boruta was soon succeeded by priest Eitvydas Merkys, followed by Antanas Saulaitis, and subsequently by Leo Leise, Algis Baniulis, and Stasys Kazėnas.
+Since 2014, the church prefect and Vilnius University chaplain has been Vidmantas Šimkūnas.
+Almost since the church's reconsecration, the priests have been assisted in their pastoral work by the Sisters of the Eucharist and the long-serving sacristan Saulius Slankauskas.
+In the belfry of the church a foucault pendulum was installed, proving that the Earth rotates on its axis.

+In 2023, during the 2023 Vilnius NATO summit the American President Joe Biden delivered a twenty-minutes speech to the Lithuanians in front of the Church of St. Johns.

+The church is used as a venue for the Vilnius University diploma awarding ceremonies upon students graduation and for concerts.
+The church services in the Church of St. Johns are held only in Lithuanian language.

 Architecture

 The layout of the Church of St. Johns still reflects its original Gothic structure.
 It is a 28 × 69 m hall church with three naves and seven asymmetrical chapels.
 The tower, consisting of 5 gradually decreasing portions, is the tallest building of Vilnius Old Town (69 m).
 The central focus of the church interior is a composition of 10 presbytery altars, unique in Lithuania and the Baltic countries (before Podczaszynski's demolition work there were as many as 22 altars in the presbytery and naves).
 The altars are positioned in a semi-circle, on varying planes and levels, and light illuminates them through the Gothic presbytery windows.
 They are abundantly decorated with paintings and sculptures.
 The organ of the Church of St. Johns was the most famous one in Lithuania, but in the Soviet period it was destroyed; it has now been restored.

 In the central nave at the pillars stand 18 sculptures, 12 of which represent various saints bearing the name of John.
 All frescoes in the church date from the 18th century and were uncovered and restored in the 1970s.
 The church contains many memorial monuments: to Konstantinas Sirvydas (sculpt.
 Juozas Kėdainis, 1979), Adam Mickiewicz (sculpt.
 Piotr Stryjenski and Marceli Gujski, 1899), Simonas Daukantas (sculpt.
 Gediminas Jokūbonis, 1979) and others.